pingcap/tidb-binlog/cmd/cistern/README.md

   -data-dir string
         path to the data directory of boltDB (default "data.cistern") -gc int
-        an integer value to control expiry date of the binlog data, indicates for how long (in days) the binlog data would be stored. default value is 0, means binlog data would never be removed.
+        an integer value to control expiry date of the binlog data, indicates for how long (in days) the binlog data would be stored default value is 0, means binlog data would never be removed.
   -log-file string
         log file path
   -log-rotate string
         log file rotate type, hour/day
   -metrics-addr string
-        prometheus pushgateway address, leaves it empty will disable prometheus push.
+        prometheus pushgateway address, leaves it empty will disable prometheus push -metrics-interval int
-  -metrics-interval int
-        prometheus client push interval in second, set "0" to disable prometheus push. (default 15) -pd-urls string
+        prometheus client push interval in second, set "0" to disable prometheus push (default 15) -pd-urls string
         a comma separated list of PD endpoints (default "http://127.0.0.1:2379") -version